Ingest API

 status | Always "recording" at this point. |

-upload_urls | Empty when storage="unconfigured" or request_uploads=[].
-One entry per requested artifact. |
+upload_urls | One entry per requested artifact.
+Empty when request_uploads=[] (metadata-only run). |

 2. Upload artifacts to R2